bjornbytes/lust/README.md

 `lust.spy(table, key, run)`

-`lust.spy` spies on a function and tracks the number of times it was called and the arguments it was called with.
-The first two arguments should be a table and the name of a function in the table.
+Spies on a function and tracks the number of times it was called and the arguments it was called with.
+The first argument should be a table and the second argument should be a name of a function in the table.
 The third argument is an optional function that will be called after creating the spy.
-The return value is a table that will contain one element for each call to the function, and each element is a table containing the arguments passed to that invocation of the original function.
+The return value is a table that will contain one element for each call to the function.
+Each element of this table is a table containing the arguments passed to that particular invocation of the function.
 Example:

 ```lua
 local object = {